 We get a ton of questions regarding AT&T shutting down their 3G network.
 To prepare for that and make sure our AT&T customers don't miss out on Pinwheel, here are the answers to all the questions you may have:

-To use AT&T, you will need the Pinwheel Plus.
+To use AT&T, you will need the Pinwheel Plus or the latest model of Pinwheel Slim.

 These are the questions we answered in this article:

 AT&T requires that their models be on the 4G/5G band, and it does not support 3G/4G devices anymore (and will not activate them, either).
-Due to the regular Slim being a 3G/4G device, they will no longer be supporting this device, thus needing the Plus.
+Due to the older versions of Slim being a 3G/4G device, they will no longer be supporting this device, thus needing the Plus or the latest model of Pinwheel Slim.
 Don't worry.
-The Plus does have its perks: better camera, better processor, and much more.
+The Plus and latest model of Pinwheel Slim does have its perks: better camera, better processor, and much more.

 "Okay, but why does Cricket need it as well?"

-Cricket is owned by AT&T. In fact, Cricket customers were reporting that they were not allowing our devices on their network first, long before AT&T. This is causing the requirement for the Plus as well, to use AT&T's network, you'll most likely need the Plus.
+Cricket is owned by AT&T. In fact, Cricket customers were reporting that they were not allowing our devices on their network first, long before AT&T. This is causing the requirement for the Plus or the latest model of Pinwheel Slim as well, to use AT&T's network, you'll most likely need the Plus or the latest model of Pinwheel Slim.

 "Why is AT&T shutting down its 3G network?"